alozoBack/Pillar/README.md

 # MCPanel
-It's a simple panel over ssh for Minecraft server with minecrafd, built entirely in Go.
+It's a simple panel over ssh for Minecraft server with minecrafd, built entirely in Go with [charm_](https://charm.sh/).

 > [!IMPORTANT]
 > MCPanel is currently under development.